| The

 Later, the Italian Medical Association for the Study of Hypnosis

 was founded.
+Hypnosis is

 used in law and the FBI to aid memory and rehabilitate criminals.